b7alt/drupalstack/README.md

 ## Usage

-create a vm based on debian wheezy and then:
+create a vm based on debian Wheezy and then:

 ```
 root@mybox:~# git clone http://github.com/b7alt/drupalstack